gattigaga/heavy-notation/README.md

 - [Techstacks](#techstacks)
 - [Other Resources](#other-resources)

-## About
+## 🚀 About

-Heavy Notation is a simplified web-based note-taking application inspired by Notion.
+Heavy Notation is a minimal note-taking web application inspired by Notion, designed as a learning project to explore modern frontend web development technologies.
+While not a full-featured clone, it demonstrates core note-taking functionality with a simple, clean approach.

-The application provides users with the following features:

-- User authentication
+Key features include:
-- Page creation and deletion
+- 📝 Basic page creation and management
-- Page title editing
+- 🧩 Simple block-based content editing
-- Page search
+- 🔍 Basic search functionality
-- Block creation and deletion
-- Block content editing
-- Block reordering within a page

-The project is deployed on Vercel.
+- 🔐 User authentication
+- 📱 Responsive design

+The project serves as a practical exploration of frontend development concepts, showcasing fundamental note-taking application capabilities.

 ## 💡 Motivation